NyashaJiri/Microsoft-365-Small-Business-Deployment-Lab-2/docs/phase-03-exchange-online-and-shared-mailboxes.md

 - **Mailbox delegation:** assigning and reviewing separate Full Access and Send As permissions for named users.
 - **Permission reasoning:** distinguishing mailbox content access from the ability to send as a department.
 - **End-user support:** validating the delegated Outlook experience and reviewing a received test message.
-- **Evidence-based documentation:** connecting administrative configuration with user-visible results while identifying the limits of each capture.

-These activities relate to common support requests involving departmental inbox access, shared mailbox permissions, and sending with a business identity.

-**Review status:** Phase 3 approved.
-All eight phases are documented; final repository review is pending.